jdereg/json-io/user-guide-writeOptions.md

 ### Automatically Close OutputStream (or Not)
 Sometimes you want to close the stream automatically after output, other times you may want to leave it open to write additional JSON to the stream.
-For example, NDJSON is a format of {...}\n{...}\n{...} To write this format, you can tell `JsonIo` not to close the stream after each write.
+For example, NDJSON is a format of {...}\n{...}\n{...} To write this format, you can tell `json-io` not to close the stream after each write.
 See example at the beginning of the user guide.
 >#### `boolean` isCloseStream()
 >- [ ] Returns `true` if set to automatically close stream after write (the default), or `false`to leave stream open after writing to it.